Freight Shipping from Greenville to Seattle

 How much does it cost to ship freight from Greenville to Seattle?

-Full truckload (FTL) rates from Greenville, SC to Seattle, WA currently range from $6,218-$7,664 for a standard dry van load over the 2,892-mile route.
+Full truckload (FTL) rates from Greenville, SC to Seattle, WA currently range $6,218-$7,664 (roughly $2.18-$2.67 per mile over 2,892 miles).
 LTL shipments typically cost $1,791-$2,858 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greenville to Seattle?